Children's Justice Center

 - To decrease secondary trauma that may be caused by the criminal justice and child protection system.

-- To provide an atmosphere that is neutral and is conducive for professionals to conduct interviews and do their jobs.
+- To provide an atmosphere that is neutral and is conducive for professionals to conduct interviews.

 - To provide training for professionals.